clitetailor/cursornext/docs/03-loc.md

 # Loc

-Manually working with line and column number can be complex and inefficent.
-Loc API provides methods to make working with lines and columns easier and much more expressive.
+Loc API provides methods for getting cursor position and extracting lines using line numbers.

 ## Methods

 ### `getLoc()`

-Get the information about current cursor location.
+Get the current position of the cursor.

 ```ts
 const { cursor } = t.capture(`